 Loops allow you to automate repetitive tasks in a program.
-Loops are useful because they allow you to reuse similar code multiple times instead of repeating code manually in your program.
+They are useful because they allow you to reuse similar code multiple times instead of repeating code manually in your program.

-Conditionals allow you to control the flow of your program and only run certain code when a set of conditions is met in your program.
+Conditionals allow you to control the flow of your program.
+They run certain code when a set of conditions is met in your program.
 This gives you greater control over when certain parts of a program are run.

 The main topics you should explore related to loops and conditionals are:

 - If and else statements

 - Boolean data type

 - Truth tables